Art Deco display cabinet made of burl wood veneer with floral carving on fluted legs with glass shelves

 Description

-Elegant Art Deco Display Cabinet in Burl Wood, France circa 1925
+Elegant Art Deco Display Cabinet, France circa 1925

 This French Art Deco display cabinet from the 1920s impresses with its clean lines, finely grained burl wood veneer, stylish floral carving, and a beige-pink marble top.
 The cabinet rests on tapered, fluted legs and is designed in the style of Parisian Modernism—simple, functional, and decorative at the same time.